 Woodlands Field has, year on year, built up the range of diversionary activities and positive experiences it provides for children and young people who would otherwise be roaming the streets and creating nuisance and damage.
-On the field this has included organised play, worker-led craft activities, sports and major events
+On the field this has included organised play, worker-led craft activities, sports and major events bringing extra facilities on site.
+Off the field it has included organised visits to local facilities for rock-climbing, skiing, gymnastics and other sports related activities.
+Some 30-50 children and young people have taken advantage of these opportunities.

-This programme, complemented by the work done to create inter-generational good relationships and provide role models of responsible behaviour, has led to a continuing low level of anti-social behaviour in the area, a feature which the police have confirmed.
+This programme, complemented by the work done to create good inter-generational relationships and provide role models of responsible behaviour, has led to a continuing low level of anti-social behaviour in the area, a feature which the police have confirmed.